Parenting for Faith’s Lucy Rycroft tackles a topic all too common in the parents she works with.

 The ‘happily married’ couple we see in the pews may actually be hanging on by a thread.
 The wonderfully wise couple who have been married 50 years might have had a rocky patch decades ago.
 That godly single man may have gone through a divorce when he was younger.
 We just never know.

-So be brave: be open up to trusted Christian friends.
+So be brave: open up to trusted Christian friends.
 You might be surprised by their empathy, their own experience of a difficult marriage, their loyalty and commitment to journey with you as you navigate this new chapter.

 We’re designed to live in community, so gather yours around you – for your sake but also for your children.
 It might be hard at first to be so vulnerable, but if your priority is that your family thrives through this difficult time, then it’s going to be important to have the support of others.